slu-dss/lesson-template/.github/CONTRIBUTING.md

 (e.g. `is:pr`, `is:closed`) as needed.
 For example, you'd simply
 remove `is:open` to search _all_ issues in the repo, open or closed.

+## Issue Templates
+When you go to open an issue, you are encouraged to select from one of the three templates: bug reports, feature requests, or other inquiries.
+These will help you craft an issue that is as helpful and clear as possible!

 ## PR process
+If you've found a way to contribute, please follow the PR process described here to fork, edit, and push your proposed changes.
+We recommend opening an issue to gauge our interest before spending time working on a PR!

 ### Fork, clone, branch
 The first thing you'll need to do is to [fork](https://help.github.com/articles/fork-a-repo/)